rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ![density_of_fires_map](https://github.com/user-attachments/assets/823c254b-e497-4fc8-a871-3b12eb25c91d)

-Based on the density map we can see that the location  of fires during summer 2021 were most compact in south-central BC, indicated by the yellow point on the map.
+Based on the density map we can see that the location of fires during the summer of 2021 were most compact in south-central BC, as indicated by the yellow point on the map.
 This is followed by the orange points, which plot in a similar region.

 #### Is the Relative Size and Frequency of Wildfires Location Dependant Across BC in Summer 2021?